igorratn/soil-models/README.md

 MODEL.BAT tires/71x47-25.WIN<br>
 MKEDROW.BAT tires/71x47-25.WIN<br>
-The files in the tires dir are expected to be in Windows format, use can use Sublime text editor to convert from Unix/MacOS to Windows: open a file, View -> Line Endings -> Windows; save the file.
+The files in the tires dir are expected to be in Windows format, you can use Sublime text editor to convert from Unix/MacOS to Windows: open a file, View -> Line Endings -> Windows; save the file.